-Roswell Park Cancer Institute is WiFi enabled in the main hospital (including all patient rooms) and in the park area.
+Roswell Park Comprehensive Cancer Center is WiFi enabled in the main hospital (including all patient rooms) and in the park area.
 Other buildings on the campus may or may not have consistent wireless access.

 Most computers will be able to access the WiFi network simply by turning on the computer and launching the browser window.
 If you have difficulty accessing the WiFi network at the Institute, please read this PDF document for troubleshooting.